destination-earth/DestinE_ESA_DESP_Use_Cases_Management/RULE_OF_PARTICIPATION.md

 # Rules of participation

 It is possible to participate to this project in different ways.
- * You can propose new requirements to be implemented by DESP, which will be analysed and reported in a "User Requirements Document".
+ * You can propose new requirements to be implemented by DESP, which will be analysed and reported in a "User Requirements Document"
  * You can propose your ideas and suggestion for the DestinE community engagement, sustainability

 # How to contribute